 Note that the 2013 PSD returns to the use of a baseline EER of 8 only if the existing EER is not known.

+The Statewide ASF based on EER is 368.41 kWh/ton

 That is, while each year exhibited similar daily peak temperatures, the overnight and morning temperatures in 2013 exceeded those compared to 2012.